Who Was Albert DeSalvo?

 Before long, a series of murders started again.
 This time the body of 68-year-old Mary Brown was found strangled and raped 25 miles north of the city in March 1963.

-Two months later the ninth victim associated with the same madman was to be Beverly Samans.
-The 23-year-old graduate had missed choir practice on the day of her murder on Wednesday, May 8, 1963.
+Two months later, the ninth victim, Beverly Samans, was found.
+The 23-year-old graduate had missed choir practice on the day of her murder, May 8, 1963.

 Samans was found with her hands tied behind her back with one of her scarves.
 A nylon stocking and two handkerchiefs were tied around her neck.
 Bizarrely, a piece of cloth over her mouth hid a second cloth which had been stuffed in her mouth.
 Four stab wounds to her neck had most likely killed her rather than strangulation.